microsoft/confidential-sidecar-containers/examples/encfs/README.md

 az confcom acipolicygen -a aci-skr-arm-template.json --debug-mode
 ```

-The ARM template file includes two entries: (i) encrypted filesystem sidecar container which whitelists the `/encfs.sh` as entry point command and the environment variable *EncfsSideCarArgs* used by the script, and (ii) an application container which whitelists a while loop command as entry point command.
+The ARM template file includes two entries: (i) encrypted filesystem sidecar container which enables the `/encfs.sh` as entry point command and the environment variable *EncfsSideCarArgs* used by the script, and (ii) an application container which enables a while loop command as entry point command.

 ### Step by Step Example